Anil-trees/ML-Census-Model-Deployment-with-GKE/README.md

 # ML-Census-Model-Deployment-with-GKE

+1. Using the Cloud Shell or AI Notebook terminal, you can run the following command lines to build the final image:
+   $ cd ml-census
+3.
-1. Copy and paste files in the configuration directory to your gcs bucket.
+4. Copy and paste files in the configuration directory to your gcs bucket.